Six minute read

 Read more about what happens at a home collection

-Can I visit someone who has died with Covid-19?
+Can I visit someone who has died from an infectious disease?

 Will it be scary or upsetting to visit?